Prayag2/android-as-monitor-linux/README.md

 - Connect your Android device and enable USB-Debugging (enable usb-tethering for faster performance).
 - Run "Start VNC" from your application menu to start the vnc.
 - Enter details in the VNC app in your android such as your ip address, port and password (details will be provided by a notification).
-- Zoom in so that you are only able to see the second desktop (the black screen).
+- Change the "scaling" to "One to One"
 - You can move windows to your secondary monitor (android) with the help of your mouse.
 - Enjoy!

+Note: If you want to use another device, then uninstall the script first and then install it again.

 Thanks for using this script!
 I know the code is quite bad because a lot of lines are repeated and I know I could've done this with bash instead of python but I don't know much about bash and my exams are near so I used Python because I already knew a lot about it!
 Thanks again!
 Please visit my YouTube channel: http://bit.ly/hxyoutube